 There are some things that will be obvious fail points, e.g., a lame horse is clearly not suitable for purchase.

 There are certain things that aren’t covered by the examination, unless specifically requested, e.g. the pregnancy status of mares, or the breeding potential of mares or stallions.
 Under certain circumstances, it may not be appropriate or desired to have the full 5 stage examination and some purchasers request that just the first 2 stages are performed.

 We do require purchasers requiring this reduced examination to sign a request form which states that as they are requesting a reduced examination they are aware that some abnormalities may not be identified as a result of the shortened examination.

-If a potential purchaser only requires a 2 stage examination we will fax or send you the form instructing us to perform the reduced examination, which needs to be signed prior to the examination.
+If a potential purchaser only requires a 2 stage examination we will send you the form instructing us to perform the reduced examination, which needs to be signed prior to the examination.

 If this is not possible and you will be at the vetting, we may get you to sign the form before we start the vetting.

 Purchasers and horse owners should be aware that X-rays and other imaging techniques can be as problematic as they are reassuring.
 If X-rays are taken on behalf of an Insurance company, then any abnormalities identified are likely to lead the insurance company to place exclusions on the policy related to those abnormalities.

 Some Insurance companies place blanket exclusions based on these X-ray findings, such as excluding the whole limb.
 This is unfair in most cases and providing the vetting examination did not reveal clinical abnormalities, then discussion with the insurance company may help narrow the range of the exclusion and if appropriate, place time limits on the exclusion, ie. If no claim made in 2 years, and X-ray changes not progressed, then the exclusion may be removed.

 It should be noted that the pre-purchase examination is not a diagnostic process, which means that if lameness is identified, the examination does not go into making a diagnosis as to why the horse is lame.
-Sometimes a swollen joint or something similar may give a possible indication to the cause.